On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Correspondences on Okounkov--Olshanski Tableaux

 \section{Correspondences on Okounkov--Olshanski Tableaux}

 In this section we will demonstrate bijections which operate on the set $\cOOT(\lm)$, converting its members into more useful forms for enumeration or other analysis.
-Central to this idea are two well-known concepts: Theorem \ref{thm:lozengepath}, which relate lattice paths on a shape to lozenge tilings, and a correspondence between semistandard tableaux to lattice paths: \begin{thm}[\cite{gv89}, see also {\cite[\S 4.5]{saganbook}}] The set $\SSYT(\lm, m)$ is in bijection with systems of vertex-disjoint paths in $\setz^2$ which travel rightwards and upwards from $(\mu_i - i, 1)$ to $(\lambda_i - i, m)$, for $1 \leq i \leq m$, such that the $i$th paths has rightward steps $(-i+j-1, T(i,j)) \to (-i+j, T(i,j))$ for all $\mu_i < j \leq \lambda_i$. \end{thm}
+Central to this idea are two well-known concepts: Theorem \ref{thm:lozengepath}, which relate lattice paths on a shape to lozenge tilings, and a correspondence between semistandard tableaux to lattice paths: